 - a list of significant professional publications relevant to the academic positions held including full citations (in whatever format/style is appropriate for the instructor’s discipline) for significant professional publications such as books, chapters, refereed articles, juried performances, works of art, and other scholarly work the faculty judge relevant to the academic positions they held (note: “citation” refers to the publication source of each entry, not a citation index).

-Everyone teaching a course this fall must include the following disclosure in their syllabi.More information
+Everyone teaching a course this spring must include the following disclosure in their syllabi.More information

 Use the Syllabi and Instructor CV Upload website to submit the required information.Upload here